jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 # Github Pages - Background #
 ---

-GitHub pages is an excellent platform for hosting static websites and comes free of charge as a service provided by GitHub.
+GitHub pages is an excellent platform for hosting static websites and comes free of charge as a service provided through GitHub.
 I used GitHub user pages to host and deploy my personal Jekyll themed blog.
 GitHub pages promotes using Jekyll themes to host your static sites, but allows hosting any static site files including HTML/CSS/JavaScript.

 GitHub Pages is a static site hosting service and doesn't support server-side code such as, PHP, Ruby, or Python.